dallas-hutch/Internship-Search/README.md

-# Internship-Search
-Personal data collection and analysis on summer internship application and interview processess
+# Internship Search Analysis and Shiny Dashboard
+View full R code and Shiny app development [here](internship_dashboard.R).
+Personal data collection and analysis on summer internship application and interview processess.
+I used 5 different resume formats or contents over the course of 134 summer internship applications.
+As I applied to each, I catalogged the position, relevant dates, response from employer, and notes about each steps of the interview process.
+This Shiny dashboard visualizes my entire application journey and allows me to compare which resumes got better "hit" rates from employers and response times.